siahisaforker/Latte3AIR/README.md

 # Sonic 3 A.I.R. - Wii U Port

-A native Wii U port of **Sonic 3 A.I.R.** (Angel Island Revisited), a fan-made remaster of Sonic 3 & Knuckles built on the Oxygen Engine.
+This project aims to be native Wii U port of **Sonic 3 A.I.R.** (Angel Island Revisited), a fan-made remaster of Sonic 3 & Knuckles built on the Oxygen Engine.

 ## Project Status